 Beans and rice is an iconic dish in Louisiana and depending on which parish you grew up in, you would either find the red or white variety.
 Where New Orleans is known for its red beans, you’ll find white beans to be the staple side dish at spots across Southern Louisiana.

 In Louisiana, a hot meal usually involves rice and some type of beans.
 In fact, Mondays (since the 19th century) have been deemed the official day to enjoy them.
 Since Monday was typically laundry day, the ladies of the house were so busy doing other things it left almost no time to cook.
 Leftover meats from Sunday’s supper were thrown in with beans that simmered on the stove for hours.
 This tradition continues today.

 Do I need to pre-soak my beans for this recipe?

 Traditionally-prepared bean recipes take quite a bit of time to prepare.
 First, you have to soak your beans for hours as this shortens the cooking time.
 Soaking doesn’t add to the flavor or texture so it’s great that the Instant Pot helps speed up the process exponentially and removes most of the effort.
 For this recipe, you will not need to pre-soak your beans.
-Add the dry beans directly to the Instant Pot.
+Add the dry beans directly to the Instant Pot (paid link).